-Shared Housing is not eligible for the Project Based Voucher Program.
+Shared housing is not eligible for the PBV Program.
 Please see 24 CFR 983.53 for a complete list of ineligible housing types.

-Under the PBV Program, selected projects may not undertake certain activities or commit funds (HUD and non-HUD) to physical or choice-limiting actions, including property acquisition, demolition, movement, rehabilitation, conversion, repair, or construction until all post-selection requirements including an Environmental Review and Subsidy Layering are met and HACSC and the developer(s) have executed an
+Under the PBV Program, conditionally selected projects may not undertake certain activities or commit funds (HUD and non-HUD) to physical or choice-limiting actions, including property acquisition, demolition, movement, rehabilitation, conversion, repair, construction, disposition, transfer, removal, or leasing of real property until an environmental review under NEPA has been completed and HACSC has received environmental clearance and HUD Authority to Use Grant Funds (AUGF).
+For new construction or rehabilitation projects, the project must also meet Subsidy Layering Review requirements and subsequent to SLR approval HACSC and the developer(s) must execute an Agreement to Enter into Housing Assistance Payments Contract (AHAP) prior to site preparation or the start of construction.

-Project Based Voucher Program Guidance

-Housing Authority of the County of Santa Cruz

-Agreement to Enter into Housing Assistance Payments Contract ("AHAP").
 Applications for projects that have already begun such undertakings or commitments of funds will be rejected without being scored.
+If any choice-limiting actions occur prior to environmental clearance, of if site preparation or construction begins prior to SLR approval and execution of the AHAP, HACSC may be prohibited from providing PBV assistance to the project.

-Projects must meet all PBV program requirements in 24 CFR 982 and 24 CFR 983.
+Projects must meet all PBV Program requirements in 24 CFR 982 and 24 CFR 983 and must not conflict with the HACSC Administrative Plan.